MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-power-bi.md

 <a name='step-2-publish-report-services-through-azure-ad-application-proxy'></a>

-## Step 2: Publish Report Services through Microsoft Entra application proxy
+## Step 2: Publish Reporting Services through Microsoft Entra application proxy

 Now you're ready to configure Microsoft Entra application proxy.

-1. Publish Report Services through application proxy with the following settings.
+1. Publish Reporting Services through application proxy with the following settings.
 For step-by-step instructions on how to publish an application through application proxy, see [Publishing applications using Microsoft Entra application proxy](~/identity/app-proxy/application-proxy-add-on-premises-application.md).
    - **Internal URL**: Enter the URL to the Report Server that the connector can reach in the corporate network.
 Make sure this URL is reachable from the server the connector is installed on.
 A best practice is using a top-level domain such as `https://servername/` to avoid issues with subpaths published through application proxy.
 For example, use `https://servername/` and not `https://servername/reports/` or `https://servername/reportserver/`.
      > [!NOTE]
      > Use a secure HTTPS connection to the Report Server.
 For more information on configuring a secure connection, See [Configure secure connections on a native mode report server](/sql/reporting-services/security/configure-ssl-connections-on-a-native-mode-report-server).